Consistent healthy eating with ease – 10 questions to ask

 Lack of planning

 And while most coaches preach the importance of planning for high stress situations and maximizing willpower, the solution isn’t necessarily that simple.
-Psssst….if you want my guide on #ConsistentNutriton, you can grab that here.
+Psssst….if you want personalized recommendations on how to get more consistent, take my Consistency Quiz here.

 We need to get more self aware in order to make lasting changes.